 More writing.
+Blogging.
 Reading.
 Taking walks.
 Meeting a friend for coffee.
 Because these things are quiet.
 They feel soothing.
 And that’s what I need to restore my energy for myself, my family, and my students.

 I’ve got to give them my best.
 Look at what my students give me:

 Most days, I pop on to my social media accounts to check my notifications.
 I respond to comments, then maybe make a quick post and/or check my newsfeed for a few minutes.
-There are some days when I don’t check my newsfeed at all.

 I wonder what I’ve missed.
 It bothers me to know that I’ve undoubtedly missed wishing someone a happy birthday or cheering someone on or sending someone a condolence.
 Or sharing something that my friends would appreciate.
 They’ve got lots of other friends, I tell myself.
 It’s fine!